mabushelbaia/Course-Schedule/README.md

 This tool parses a university schedule exported as an `index.html` file and converts it into an iCalendar `.ics` file compatible with calendar applications (e.g., Google Calendar, Outlook).

 ---
+## ⚠️ Important Notice

+**The university has updated their schedule format, which has broken the current parser.**

+To fix this issue, we need a sample HTML file exported from a **student account** (not faculty/admin).
+If you're a student and can help, please:

+1. Export your schedule as HTML from the student portal
+2. Share the `index.html` file (remove any personal information first)
+3. Open an issue on GitHub or contact us

+This will help us update the parser to work with the new format.

+---
 ## ✨ Features

 * Parses course schedule from HTML exported from Ritaj.